Weizilla/garmin/README.md

 ## To Do
 1. Create build and run script
-2. Integrate with Travis CI and Coveralls
+2. Integrate with Coveralls
-3. Clean up `ActivitesFetcher` and add unit tests
+3. Check for invalid return codes
-4. Check for invalid return codes
+4. Cleaner rate limiter
-5. Cleaner rate limiter
+5. Add Spring + configs

 ## Credits
 Based on the great work from Collin Fair's [tapiriik](https://github.com/cpfair/tapiriik/) project.